marcelomendoncasoares/serverpod_inheritance/README.md

 issue.
 If the solution is validated, then the source code of `serverpod_cli` must be changed to generate the expected code.

+## Backwards compatibility

+The added hidden field is an extra field to ensure deserialization as the correct runtime class, but is not required for the deserialization engine to work.
+This means that the change is backwards-compatible and will deserialize JSONs generated without the field correctly.

 ## Positive side-effects

 By using this solution, the `encodeWithClassName` method would no longer be